 - Opportunities to meet with local and national leaders on topics of leadership development and health equity issues

-- Receive priority consideration for local and national professional development opportunities
+- Priority consideration for local and national professional development opportunities

-- Develop professional network with other health equity scholars
+- Develop a professional network with other health equity scholars

-- Obtain a certificate upon successful completion of the program
+- Obtain a plaque upon successful completion of the program

 Expectations for HELM Fellows include: